c-daly/next_site/posts/ai-as-search.md

 3. Samples the next token according to this distribution
 4. Appends it to the context and repeats

-Crucially, the model searches linguistically—through token sequences, not through world models or causal graphs.
-Every concept, relationship, and constraint must be expressible as patterns in text.
+Crucially, the model searches linguistically through token sequences, not through world models or causal graphs.
+Every con cept, relationship, and constraint must be expressible as patterns in text.

 This has profound implications:

 - Strength: Language is a remarkably expressive medium.
 Almost any human knowledge can be articulated in text.
 Training on internet-scale corpora exposes models to vast conceptual diversity.

-- Weakness: Language is a lossy compression of thought.
-Spatial relationships, causal mechanisms, and logical constraints often require many tokens to specify precisely—or may be ambiguous/underspecified in natural language.
+- - Weakness: Language is a lossy compression of thought.
+Spatial relationships, causal mechanisms, and logical constraints often require many tokens to specify precisely, or may be ambiguous/underspecified in natural language.

 ### The Fundamental Limitations